-Reporting it right away will take the burden of reporting it off your shoulders and let your employer start their side of the reporting process sooner than later.
+Reporting it right away will take the burden off your shoulders and let your employer start their side of the reporting process sooner than later.

-For most cases, you can probably assume that you will have at least 3 years from your injury to eventually file a worker’s compensation claim in pursuit of necessary benefits that have not been provided.
+For most cases, you can probably assume that you will have at least three years from your injury to eventually file a worker’s compensation claim in pursuit of necessary benefits that have not been provided.

 Why Would You Wait to File a Workers’ Comp Claim?

-Hardworking people are often shorted or coerced out of getting workers’ compensation benefits because their employer or the insurer gave them incomplete or inaccurate information about their coverage benefits.
+Hardworking people are often shorted or coerced from getting workers’ compensation benefits because their employer or the insurer gave them incomplete or inaccurate information about their coverage benefits.

 As such, people who need to file a workers’ compensation claim months or years after their injury are often those who never knew they had the right to file a claim in the first place.

-For example, an RSI like arthritis could take years before it becomes painful enough to interfere with work, so the worker’s statute of limitations on filing for workers’ comp benefits would likely start on the date their arthritis was diagnosed and linked to their work.
+For example, an RSI like arthritis could take years before it becomes painful enough to interfere with work, so the worker’s statute of limitations on filing for workers’ comp benefits would likely start when their arthritis was diagnosed and linked to their work.